 Doctors can diagnose CVID by weighing several factors:

-People with CVID receive intravenous (through the vein) immunoglobulin every 3 to 4 weeks or subcutaneous (just under the skin) immunoglobulin weekly to restore normal antibody levels.
-The immunoglobulin given by either of these methods provides antibodies from about 60,000 healthy donors each time it is given.
+People with CVID receive intravenous (through the vein) immune globulin every three to four weeks or subcutaneous (just under the skin) immune globulin weekly to restore normal antibody levels.
+The immune globulin given by either of these methods provides antibodies from about 60,000 healthy donors each time it is given.
 Bacterial infections are treated with antibiotics.
 Many patients need preventive antibiotics as well.